Weybourne, Norfolk

 Weybourne is a village on the coast of North Norfolk, England.
 The village is surrounded by arable fields, woodland and heathland; it straddles the A149 coast road, 3 mi west of Sheringham, within the Norfolk Coast AONB.
 The area is popular for its local countryside and coastline, particularly for walking, wildlife and bird-watching.

+In local dialect, Weybourne may be pronounced "Webburn" or "Webbun".
+The second element of the name refers to a stream, or burn.

+Parish church

 The parish church of All Saints is listed Grade II*.
-The adjacent standing remains of the Augustinian priory are Grade I and the site is a Scheduled Monument.
+The adjacent standing remains of the Augustinian Weybourne Priory are Grade I and the site is a Scheduled Monument.

 Toponymy

 The village's name origin is uncertain.
 The second element is 'stream'.
 The specific may be a pre-English river-name, or perhaps, 'weir/mill-dam stream', although there is no evidence for the age of the mill pond here.
-Other suggestions such as the Old English 'wearg', 'felon' and 'wagu', 'quagmire' are less likely.
+Peter Trudgill says that "Weybourne meant 'felon stream': a criminal (the Old English word, now forgotton, was wearg might be executed there in the stream (or burn)".'Other suggestions such as the Old English 'wearg', 'felon' and 'wagu', 'quagmire' are less likely.

 Climate

 Weybourne has an oceanic climate (Köppen: Cfb).

 Early history

 Weybourne is mentioned in the Domesday Book of 1086, where it is called Wabrume.
-The remains of the Augustinian Weybourne Priory, founded around 1200 AD by Sir Ralph de Meyngaren (Mainwearing), stand on the site of a simpler Anglo-Saxon church.
+The remains of the Augustinian priory, founded around 1200 AD by Sir Ralph de Meyngaren (Mainwearing), stand on the site of a simpler Anglo-Saxon church.
 By 1494 one prior and three canons lived there: one canon complained that the priory was so poor it was unable to pay him his 20 shillings of annual pocket money.
 At a visitation in 1514, there was only one prior and one canon and this situation remained until King Henry VIII ordered the dissolution of monasteries and priories.